 Yes.
 The change will not take effect until the next semester.
 Once you certify your classes for the semester, this is your major for the semester.

-The VA does not pay for courses which are not prerequisites or required in students’ degree programs.
+The VA pays for prerequisite courses and courses required by student’s degree program.
 Students are responsible for ensuring that the courses apply toward their degrees.
 If they are not sure, they should consult with their academic advisors.
 If students wish to take courses that are not required, we will certify only the required courses and report a change in status affecting only those courses.

-If you fail a class you receive what is called a "punitive grade" for that class.
-A punitive grade is a grade that doesn’t count as earned credit, but is used in determining a student’s progress toward graduation requirements.
+If you fail a class, you receive a "punitive grade" for that class.
+A punitive grade is a grade that does not count as earned credit.
 This means that the grade you receive counts in your overall degree progress, albeit negatively.
-Since this grade counts towards your graduation progress you are not required to repay any GI Bill money you received for that class.
+Since this grade counts towards your graduation progress you are NOT required to repay any GI Bill money you received for that class.

-You may take the class again in an attempt to receive credit towards graduation or raise your grade for it and you may receive GI Bill payment for the retaking of the class.
+You may take the class again to receive credit towards graduation and you may receive GI Bill payment for the retaking of the class.